ProfessorHines/php-build-scripts/language/README.md

 error_selection="error> An unexpected error occurred - you entered an unknown selection.
 Restart the script, and then choose again."

 # Individual messages(only displayed once)
-welcome_to_imagicalmine="system> Welcome to ImagicalMine!" welcome_install_server="system> This installer will guide you through installing ImagicalMine for your server!"

-language_translation="system> If your language is not listed below, feel free to fork the ImagicalMine/php-build-scripts repository on GitHub and translate it for us, then make a pull request so this installer includes your language." language_selection="system> Please choose which language you want to use during the installation:" en="system>   1) English" ch="system>   2) Chinese" de="system>   3) German"

 language_selected="system> You've selected English for the language to be used throughout installing ImagicalMine." php_prompt="system> Select which PHP binary you want to install:"